-Our legal team has been advocating for car accident victims’ rights for over six decades.
+Our legal team has been advocating for car accident victims’ rights for over eight decades.
 In the process, we’ve recovered tens of millions of dollars on behalf of our injured clients.

 Take steps to protect your legal rights today.
 Call us at (904) 396-1100 or contact our law offices in Jacksonville, Florida to schedule a free consultation with an experienced personal injury lawyer.

 How Common Are Car Accidents in Jacksonville, FL?

 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) crash dashboard reports the following car accidents in Duval County between 2018 and 2023:

 - 2018: 24,212 (6% of Florida’s collisions in 2018)